UpCloudLtd/sample-uks-web-app-demo/README.md

 This process will take a few minutes as our system will create a new load balancer to handle the traffic.

-You can verify that it work by accessing Loadbalancer hostname in your browser or using `curl <Loadbalancer hostname>` command.
+You can verify that it work by accessing LoadBalancer hostname in your browser or using `curl <Loadbalancer hostname>` command.

 If you want to expose the service over HTTPS instead run the following: